amandabee/CUNY-data-storytelling/syllabus.md

 >  Final (25%)
 >  Revision (12.5%)

 ## What do we mean when we say “Pitch” or “Rough draft”?

 This is what we mean:

-**Pitches:** A complete pitch should tell us who cares, why we care now, and what pre-reporting you’ve done.
+**Pitches:**<a id="pitch" /> A complete pitch should tell us who cares, why we care now, and what pre-reporting you’ve done.
 You must include…
 + a question or thesis
 + a news hook, or explanation of why this story matters now
 + a description of and link to the data (which means you have to find your data!)
 + one source you have already spoken with or at least three potential expert sources and your plans for reaching them

-**Storyboards:** A storyboard organizes your content conceptually and spatially.
+**Storyboards:** <a id="storyboard" /> A storyboard organizes your content conceptually and spatially.
 This semester, when you turn in storyboards, you should also include a revised pitch.
 We use wireframe and storyboards interchangeably here.
 We’re looking for a simple sketch (on paper, in Word, or PowerPoint, Illustrator, or any number of online storyboarding tools) that shows us how you intend to integrate your visualizations, words, and navigation elements.
 Use simple boxes to tell us where your different elements will be positioned in a design, and how a user will navigate through the content.
 Check out [Mark Luckie’s thoughts on sketching/storyboarding](http://www.mediabistro.com/10000words/the-importance-of-sketching-and-why-you-should-be-doing-it_b837), with examples, from 10,000 Words.

-**Rough Drafts:** A rough draft does not have to have the polish of a final project, but it should be close.
+**Rough Drafts:** <a id="roughdraft" /> A rough draft does not have to have the polish of a final project, but it should be close.
 You should have created the visualizations that you plan to use.
 Your classmates should be able to evaluate a rough draft on its merits, without a guided tour of forthcoming features.
 A complete rough draft includes:
 + Clean data in spreadsheets, already normalized, sorted, manipulated
 + Visualizations of the data with labeled axes
 + Captions